tigerabrodi/data-intensive-apps/README.md

 - **Data Warehousing:**

   - Purpose: Analyze and report large datasets, separate from transactional databases.
-  - Characteristics: Optimized for read-heavy, complex queries; stores historical data for business intelligence.
+  - Characteristics: Optimized for read-heavy, complex queries.
+Stores historical data for business intelligence.

 - **Stars and Snowflakes (Schemas in Data Warehousing):**
   - Star Schema: Simple, with a central fact table linked to dimension tables.